 Get the benefit of double glazing with Falcon's secondary glazed units

-Falcon secondary double glazing is a discreet substitute to plastic Windows.
-The glazed units fit onto the inside of the existing Windows, ideal for listed buildings or conservation areas where PVC windows cannot be installed.
-They are easily installed and blend into the existing window giving many heat retaining benefits
+Falcon secondary double glazing are ideal for listed buildings or properties in conservation areas where PVC windows cannot be installed.
+They are easily installed and blend into the existing window giving many heat retention benefits.

 The benefits are:

-For more information, to request a brochure or you would like a quotation, please e-mail us on firstname.lastname@example.org or call into our showroom to see how good they look installed.
+For more information, to request a brochure or you would like a quotation, please e-mail us on firstname.lastname@example.org or call into our showroom to see how good secondary double glazing units look installed.

 Secondary glazing is an effective method of reducing noise pollution, whether you are looking to guard against noise, road traffic, or retain noise, for example pubs and clubs.

 There is a wide range of glass options available to ensure optimum sound reduction.
 The main objective when aiming to reduce levels of sound pollution is to use glass which is a different thickness to that in the existing window.
 By using glass of different thicknesses, sound transmits at different frequencies, thus improving sound reduction.
-Acoustic laminated can also be used, this has a special interlayer, which is particularly good when trying to reduce high frequency noise, for example aircraft noise.
+Acoustic laminate can also be used - this has a special interlayer, which is particularly good when trying to reduce high frequency noise, for example aircraft noise.

 Windows tend to be a prime area for heat loss, which can be significantly reduced by introducing secondary glazing.
 Improved thermal insulation can help to save energy and, in turn, lower fuel costs.